MathmoBen/Stock-Prices/README.md

 # Stock-Prices
-Use machine learning techniques to model prices on the stock market
+Use machine learning techniques to model price movements on the stock market.
+This primarily focuses on the changes in the share price of Microsoft.